Helping Through Crisis Webinar

 That’s a great point.
 So, one of the things that we have the opportunity to do as a body of believers is to walk together through the milestones, wonderful things and the hard things.
 I think that being able to meet with somebody periodically allows us to do a couple of things.
 It allows us to take their temperature over time, not physically, but to see how they’re doing and to watch the trajectory a bit.
 Again, the more intense the crisis, the more we should probably have some way to check in.

-And to know it’s okay to not feel all the typical joy and those kind of things.
-And, to let that emerge over over time.
-And, with that though, I think that the longer it goes, then you can move from dealing with some of the, let’s cope with this, to over time when somebody’s kind of back to more of their thinking selves or whatever, then you can actually start, well, let’s, you know, if they wanna engage things about what the Bible says about suffering and those kind of things, that’s fine, but you’re gonna do that later on and not in the beginning.
+And to know it’s okay to not feel all the typical joy and those kinds of things.
+And, to let that emerge over time.
+And, with that though, I think that the longer it goes, then you can move from dealing with some of the, let’s cope with this, to over time when somebody’s kind of back to more of their thinking selves or whatever, then you can actually start, well, let’s, you know, if they want to engage things about what the Bible says about suffering and those kind of things, that’s fine, but you’re going to do that later on and not in the beginning.

 I see a chat here.
-Arlan, are you gonna finish up?
-No, I was gonna call attention to that chat.
+Arlan, are you going to finish up?
+No, I was going to call attention to that chat.
 There’s a chat about how do you walk?
 It says, how do we walk well with people in long-term crisis addiction, chronic illness, long-term challenges?
 So, this is a tragedy in one sense, but this is that long-term crisis.

-Is there an expectation piece of what health is gonna be or what success?
+Is there an expectation piece of what health is going to be or what success?
 Whenever there’s an expectation, the gap between expectation and reality is frustration.
-So, I dunno, getting to the point of acceptance of what success or what health looks like in a situation is what you’re getting at, Matt.
-So one of the aspects that we run into here is the fact that some situations, A, our expectation is we’re gonna be able to get the person to a really good place.
-And, sometimes they’re not on board with that.
+So, I don’t know, getting to the point of acceptance of what success or what health looks like in a situation is what you’re getting at, Matt.
+So, one of the aspects that we run into here is the fact that some situations, A, our expectation is we’re going to be able to get the person to a really good place.
+And sometimes they’re not on board with that.
 Other times, they’re looking to us to do more than we can do for them.
 And that’s a really hard thing.
 I would love to be able to do more than I can, but I can’t.
-I think the other thing that I would also say is that some problems are cyclical and they go up and down and they ebb and flow.
-And so we need to step in in certain points and we need to step out at other points.
+I think the other thing that I would also say is that some problems are cyclical, and they go up and down and they ebb and flow.
+And so, we need to step in in certain points and we need to step out at other points.

-So this is where it’s a little bit like at the beginning of being an elder, I thought I was gonna put together a plan to address a whole bunch of different things.
+So, this is where it’s a little bit like at the beginning of being an elder, I thought I was going to put together a plan to address a whole bunch of different things.
 And I found out that I didn’t have one, I couldn’t do a one size fits all thing.
-But I do think that one of the things to say is what are the components?
-So who is following up with spiritual care?
+But I do think that one of the things to say is what are the components.
+So, who is following up with spiritual care?
 Who are the mentors and support people?
 Are there counselors involved?
 What’s the motivation level?

-This is gonna require a team.
-It’s gonna require a team with measured expectation.
+This is going to require a team.
+It’s going to require a team with measured expectation.
 But I also think accompanying with lament that we just talked about for sure, there’s just so much health that comes through, not the fixing, but the walking through the grief.
 I really appreciate that.

 We are very cognizant of the time.
-This is gonna be posted on the website.
-We do have resources that are gonna be posted there that are, I think, good places to go with links if you like that.
+This is going to be posted on the website.
+We do have resources that are going to be posted there that are, I think, good places to go with links if you like that.
 But I just wanted to finish with this quote here, Ted.

 That’s powerful.
 And I think that’s a great place to draw this to a close.
 Thank you each one for being on here.